TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebook_setup.md

 ## Install additional `jupytext` dependency

-Because of the way the notebooks were prepared to provide a nice rendered look on the web, you need to install one additional dependency to run them locally
+Because the notebooks were converted to MyST Markdown files (with a .md extension), to better  visualize on GitHub and provide a nice rendered look on the web, you need to install one additional dependency to run them locally.

 ````{important}
 Remember to activate the right environment!